 - caution or disciplinary action for an officer, employee, member of faculty, or student of the College involved in the case where misconduct on the part of that person is suspected or alleged;

 - referral of the case to the police if misconduct of a criminal nature has occurred;

 - a combination of two or more of these proposed courses of action; and

 - any other course of action that the authorised officer deems advisable.

 A decision, together with any accompanying recommended course of action or any relevant finding, becomes the "reviewable decision" implemented by the authorised officer.
 In notifying the grievant (and, as appropriate, a respondent), the authorised officer provides advice on the availability of an appellate process, together with the grounds for appeal, the period of 28 days available for lodgement of an appeal, and the review procedures which are involved.
 The records are retained by the HR Officer for a minimum period of five years.

 EXTERNAL DISPUTE RESOLUTION

-Should the internal AC procedures listed above not resolve the grievance to the satisfaction of the complainant, provision is made for external, independent grievance resolution by reference to the Independent Higher Education Australia (IHEA) or other independent external entity as mutually agreed upon by the disputing parties and the Executive Committee of AC.
+Should the internal AC procedures listed above not resolve the grievance to the satisfaction of the complainant, provision is made for external, independent grievance resolution by reference to the Independent Higher Education Australia (IHEA) or other independent external entity as mutually agreed upon by the disputing parties and the AC Executive.
 The independent entity will act to appoint an external reviewer who is independent of AC.
 The appointed reviewer must make a determination and advise the relevant senior officer of AC, the complainant and independent entity within 30 days, providing in writing the reasons and rationale for any decisions and/or actions to be taken.
 If the appointed reviewer makes recommendations in relation to a reviewed grievance, the relevant senior officer of AC will ensure that the recommendations are implemented within 20 working days.
 Decisions of the appointed reviewer shall be final and binding on all parties.